On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Empirical Example

-We consider dynamic treatment regimes that would initiate RRT if the patient met the AKI Stage 2 creatinine criterion in the last 24h and that patient's pH fell below threshold $x$ or the oliguric stage 3 AKI criterion had been met.
-We investigated different pH thresholds $x \in \left\lbrace 7.0, 7.05, 7.1, 7.15, 7.2 \right\rbrace$ in order to identify the treatment rule resulting in the lowest 30-day ICU mortality. \\ To perform our analysis we have constructed an extended data set analogous to the example presented in the Table \ref{table1}.
+To perform our analysis we have constructed an extended data set analogous to the example presented in the Table \ref{table1}.
 This means we have a copy of the original data for each of the dynamic treatment regimes corresponding to different pH thresholds.
-Patients are followed up from the time when the stage 2 AKI criteria are satisfied for the first time (day 0) until ICU death or discharge on day 30, whichever occurs first.
-We assume that the decision about RRT initiation based on the considered DTRs is performed every 24h starting from day 0 based on the information available up to a given decision point.
-If the treatment initiation decision based on the considered DTR does not coincide with the observed treatment, then the patient is censored for this particular DTR from this time-point onward, as described in the example in the Section \ref{subsection:label2}.
-We applied IPC-weighting to deal with potential selection bias due to this artificial censoring.
-Once we have constructed the extended data set we calculate the cumulative incidence under each pre-specified DTR using the IPC-weighted Aalen-Johansen estimator given by (\ref{eq19}) and marginal structural models given by (\ref{eq25}) with $V = \emptyset$, which means that we do not include any baseline covariates in the DYR-MSMs for the counterfactual cause-specific hazards.
-We have made this choice in our empirical example since the interest of our analysis was in simple rules that do no change across different levels of baseline covariates, and moreover the obtained unstabilized IPC weights were already stable.
-The resulting MSM-based estimates for the cumulative incidence curve should thus approximate the corresponding weighted Aalen-Johansen estimator.
-We consider the optimal DTR to be the one with the lowest 30-day ICU mortality.
-Figure \ref{figure5} presents the counterfactual cumulative incidence curves under different considered DTRs and the observed cumulative incidence under current standard of care (obs).
+Patients are followed up from the time when the stage $2$ AKI criteria are satisfied for the first time (day $0$) until ICU death or discharge on day $30$, whichever occurs first.
+We assume that the decision about RRT initiation based on the considered DTRs is performed every $24$h starting from day $0$ based on the information available up to a given decision point.
+If the treatment initiation decision based on the considered DTR does not coincide with the observed treatment, then the patient is censored for this particular DTR from this time point onward, as described in the example in Section \ref{subsection:label2}.
+We applied IPC weighting to deal with potential selection bias due to this artificial censoring.
+Once we have constructed the extended data set we calculate the cumulative incidence under each prespecified DTR using the IPC weighted Aalen--Johansen estimator given by (\ref{eqn10}) and marginal structural models given by (\ref{eqn17}) with $V = \emptyset$, which means that we do not include any baseline covariates in the DYR--MSMs for the counterfactual event--specific hazards.
+We have made this choice in our empirical example since the interest of clinicians was in simple rules that do not change across different levels of baseline covariates.
+Moreover we have investigated the use of stabilized weights in our analysis, but this did not lead to improvement in the stability of weights.
+Therefore we used unstabilized IPC weights in the final analysis.
+The resulting MSM--based estimates for the cumulative incidence curve should thus approximate the corresponding weighted Aalen--Johansen estimator.
+We consider the optimal DTR to be the one with the lowest $30$--day ICU mortality.
+Figure \ref{figure1} presents the counterfactual cumulative incidence curves under different considered DTRs and the observed cumulative incidence under current standard of care (obs).